kingtochan/NotionistWidget/README.md

 ## Build

 No pre-built binary is provided.
-This project is designed to be built from source locally.
+This project is designed to be easily built from source in local machine.

 ### Option A — Xcode (recommended)